pashmaklang/pashmak/doc/README.HEADER.md

 # Pashmak programming language
-hi there. this is pashmak programming language. pashmak is a interpreter wrote in python. the pashmak scripts has a cool syntax.
+hi there. this is pashmak programming language. pashmak is an interpreter wrote in python. the pashmak scripts has cool and fucking syntax.

 ### hello world!
 this is a simple hello world script in pashmak: